 These financial statements have been prepared in accordance with the Statement of Recommended Practice (SORP): Accounting for Further and Higher Education 2015 and in accordance with Financial Reporting Standards FRS 102.
 The University is company limited by guarantee incorporated in the United Kingdom under the Companies Act.
+The University's registered address and that of the subsidiary company is shown on page 1 of this report.
+The University has taken advantage of the exemption from providing a parent company cash flow statement under FRS 102.

-The University's registered address is shown on page 1 of the financial statements.
-The University is a public benefit entity and therefore has applied the relevant public benefit requirement of FRS 102.
-The financial statements are prepared in accordance with the historical cost convention (modified by the revaluation of fixed assets and derivative financial instruments).
+The University is a public benefit entity and therefore has applied the relevant public benefit requirements of FRS 102.
+The Financial Statements are prepared in accordance with the historical cost convention.
 The principal accounting policies, which have been applied consistently throughout the current year are set out below.

 The Governing Body is satisfied that the University has sufficient facilities to continue operating at its current level and therefore the financial statements have been prepared in accordance with the historical cost convention and on a going concern basis.